Statistical inference for high-dimensional spectral density matrix: Numerical simulations

-Theorem \ref{tm:FDR} implies that when $n$ and $Q$ grow to infinity, the FDR should be controlled under $\alpha Q_0/Q$ with high probability, which equals 3.27\% in our settings with $\alpha=5\%$.
+Theorem \ref{tm:FDR} implies that when $n$ and $Q$ grow to infinity, the FDR should be controlled at the level of $\alpha Q_0/Q$ with high probability, which equals 3.27\% in our settings with $\alpha=5\%$.
 In the $v$-th simulation replication, we can obtain $\hat{t}_v$ defined as \eqref{eq:t.hat}.
 For each $q\in[Q]$, denote by $V_{n,v}^{(q)}$ the normal quantile transformation of the p-value for $H_{0,q}$ in the $v$-th simulation replication.
 See its definition below \eqref{eq:diffTnq}.
 Besides the empirical FDR, we also consider the empirical power of the proposed multiple testing procedure defined as

 As shown in Table \ref{tab:fdr}, the empirical FDR becomes closer to the limit rate 3.27\% as $n$ increases, and the proposed multiple testing procedure tends to be more conservative when $p$ becomes larger.
-However, the corresponding empirical powers grow quickly as $n$ increases, regardless of the smaller empirical FDR.
-The results also show that different selections of $K$ and $c$ have almost no influence on the empirical FDR and empirical powers.
+On the other hand, the corresponding empirical powers grow quickly as $n$ increases, regardless of the smaller empirical FDR.
+The results also show that different choices of $c$ have little influence on the empirical FDR and power in the models being examined.
+The choice of $K$ has little impact on the empirical FDR but appears to have some impact on the power.
+In particular, when $K$ changes from 4 to 12, there is a notable increase in the empirical powers, while the increase becomes insignificant when comparing $K=12$ with $K=n$.